 If you wish to apply Visual Effects to your video background on Google Meet, you will have to first install the Visual Effects Chrome extension on your browser.

-Adding the extension on Google Chrome
+Adding the extension on Google Chrome or Edge

-Chrome will now install Visual Effects to your browser and after the extension is successfully installed, it will appear in the Chrome toolbar.
+The browser will now install Visual Effects to your browser and after the extension is successfully installed, it will appear in the Chrome toolbar.

 You can now go over to your meeting screen on Google Meet to start using the extension.
 All the visual effects can now be applied by going into the meeting screen, hovering over the left edge, and then selecting the effect that works best for you.

 What we found: In our testing, we noticed that it takes a little longer for the ‘Join now’ and ‘Present’ buttons to appear inside the initial meeting window.
 We believe that’s due to the extension loading all the effects for use inside the meeting.

 If blurring your surrounding isn’t what you want to do, the next best option for you is to completely change it with a custom image of your choice.
 The Visual Effects extension offers a ‘Green Screen’ option that when enabled can apply a selected image as your background.